MuleSoft: Tactical and Strategical Role of an Application Template

 Join the DZone community and get the full member experience.Join For Free

 This story started with a new project when businesses expressed concerns about existing integrations and shared their views and expectations for our future POC (Proof of Concept).
 The business's main interest revolved around troubleshooting, after-development support, onboarding, and knowledge transfer for future projects.
-Disappointment with existing Point-to-Point integrations developed by third-party vendors with various technologies, patterns, and approaches was a big headache and challenge for the volatile business environment.
+Disappointment with existing Point-to-Point integrations developed by third-party vendors with various technologies, patterns, and approaches was a pain in the neck and a challenge for the volatile business environment.

 Our POC aimed to resolve existing pain points and set up a strategic foundation for future implementations, which was supposed to resolve troubleshooting, after-development support, onboarding, and knowledge transfer problems.

-I sketched up an initial list of questions our project needed to address:
+I sketched out an initial list of questions our project would address:

 - Handle errors and exceptions;